tensorflow/models/tutorials/image/cifar10_estimator/README.md

 http://www.cs.toronto.edu/~kriz/cifar.html

-Code in this directory focus on how to use TensorFlow Estimator to train and evaluate CIFAR-10ResetNet model, on a single host with one CPU and potentially multiple GPUs.
+Code in this directory focus on how to use TensorFlow Estimator to train and evaluate CIFAR-10 ResetNet model, on a single host with one CPU and potentially multiple GPUs.

 <b>Prerequisite:</b>

 1. Install TensorFlow with GPU support  with a version more recent than 1.2.0-cp27.

-2. Download CIFAR-10 dataset.
+2. Download the CIFAR-10 dataset.

 ```shell
 curl -o cifar-10-python.tar.gz https://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz